lara-sundare6/Portfolio/README.md

 **Details**:
 - **Analysis**: Conducted a detailed analysis of the CPD gang database, highlighting ethical issues such as bias, privacy concerns, and the impact on communities.
 - **Proposals**: Suggested improvements to ensure more ethical and fair use of data and algorithms in such sensitive contexts.
-- **Talk**: Presented findings and recommendations in a talk, engaging with the audience on the importance of ethics in algorithmic decision-making.
+- **Talk**: Presented findings and recommendations, engaging with the audience on the importance of ethics in algorithmic decision-making.
 - **Materials**: [Link to Project Repository](https://github.com/lara-sundare6/cpd-gang-database-analysis)
 **Impact**: Raised awareness about the ethical implications of algorithmic decision-making in sensitive contexts.